raph651/Wanyi_Fetch_TakeHome/README.md

 -- The application runs a `run.sh` bash file on the localstack container using docker exec command.
 It only requires a `libpq-dev`package and a `psycopg2` python package for postgreSQL connection-client.
 Then data processing and writing are accomplished by a python script that tries to optimize efficiency using multi-threading.

+## Follow-up questions:

+● How would you deploy this application in production?

+-- This application is contained in the localstack container (created from localstack image).
+However, in the future if we want to stream the SQS message queue and insert data to database.
+I think I can use AWS Lambda to automate the process with dedicated instance or container.
+The current logging is not ideal for production, either.
+Other error handlers are critical too, for example, create a buffer that stores undelivered messages to a different database.

+● What other components would you want to add to make this production ready?

+-- One component I think can boost up the application a little bit is python `Celery`. `Celery` is an efficient task scheduler that supports message brokers like Redis and RabbitMQ.
+It now also supports AWS SQS as a dedicated message broker.
+I believe with this component, the multi-processing part can be very impressively efficient.
+Since it also supports task scheduling (like AWS Lambda in a way), in the future we can also consider automating data-cleaning tasks.

+● How can this application scale with a growing dataset.

+-- If the dataset grows, one thing I think we can do is allocate the database on AWS RDS with flexible storage configurations.
+If the real-time messages grow exponentially, we might consider create region-based databases and serverless applications.

+● How can PII be recovered later on?

+-- I don't think the current sha256 algorithm will make it easy to recover.
+I'm actually very interested in this answer to the question.
+Very lookforward to hearing a better solution!

+● What are the assumptions you made?

+-- We don't delete read messages from SQS queue now, but can do it in production.
+   The SQS message queue is small in size.
+So two seperate threads (one for reading and one for writing) should be sufficient.
+   The app_version number is a string actually, but we only care about the first version number.